We are open!

 - In the training center, we will not have any shared equipment.
 So, please bring your dog toys and your own water bowls and water.
 We have plenty of chairs, so we’ll disinfect and rotate them out (a multi day retirement rotation) in between clients.

-- Also, bring PLENTY of treats as it’s best we don’t share ours with you as a precaution!
+- Also, bring PLENTY of treats but we will share if needed!

-- Although we will all maintain a 6 foot distance (most likely 10 feet), we all are required to wear masks.
+- Although we will all try to maintain a 6 foot distance (most likely 10 feet), we all are required to wear masks.
 Both your comfort and feelings of safety are incredibly important to us!

 Zoom Video Lessons: